-- Engage in verbal discussion at close-out - Send written response within 15 business days - What not to say: - "The study monitor failed to inform the staff of IRB approval of a new version of Protocol XX".
-It is your responsibility as the investigator (not the monitor's responsibility) to ensure that the IRB has approved any changes in the research prior to implementing those changes. - The study coordinator miscalculated the WOMAC pain subscale.
+- Engage in verbal discussion at close-out - Send written response within 15 business days - What not to say: - You indicated that you delegated day-to-day research activities to an independent research company... that did not bring any of the above-mentioned violations to your attention.
+It was your ultimate responsibility to ensure that clinical studies were conducted properly and in compliance with FDA regulations. - The study coordinator miscalculated the WOMAC pain subscale.
 Your response is inadequate because...you have submitted no documentation of the retraining.